Engineering Tunable Kagome Moir\'e Superlattices in Twisted Transition Metal Dichalcogenides: Kagome Moiré superlattices

-Note that our system has lower symmetry than an ideal kagome lattice.
-While the ideal kagome lattice exhibits $D_{6h}$ point-group symmetry, our system has only an exact $C_3$ symmetry (so the two $\boldsymbol{\kappa}$-points are not degenerate in energy).
 Nevertheless, the top three bands of this moir\'e system strongly resemble a kagome band structure.
 The layer polarization of the Bloch wavefunctions is depicted using RGB colors, with the layers A, B, and C represented by green, blue, and red, respectively.
 As shown in Fig. \ref{Fig3}, these top three bands are almost entirely localized on layer B and are energetically well separated from the rest of the moir\'e bands without any additional tuning.

-It is particularly interesting that the bands associated with layer B naturally appear at higher energy than those from the other layers.
-This can be understood intuitively as follows.
-Each layer of TMD features quadratically dispersing holes from the microscopic TMD bands moving in a moir\'e potential landscape.
-To a zeroth-order approximation, neglecting tunneling and assuming a strong potential limit, the holes form bound states in the potential maxima -- the deeper the maxima, the higher the energy of the corresponding local orbitals.
-Since layer B experiences contributions from both sides of the moir\'e potentials, interference makes its potential maxima the deepest, leading to the highest-energy local orbitals.
-This shows the orbitals in layer B should appear at the highest energies in the spectrum to the leading order.
+A comment on the band ordering is in order.
+For electrons in a conventional kagome confining potential, the kagome flat band is expected to appear at the \emph{top} of the relevant three-band manifold.
+In our continuum Hamiltonian Eq.~\eqref{homotrilayer_hamiltonian}, however, the kinetic term $-\hbar^{2}\hat{\boldsymbol{k}}^{2}/2m^{*}$ describes \emph{holes} in the TMD valence band, for which the moir\'e potential maxima act as confining wells.
+The resulting particle-hole conjugation reverses the band ordering, placing the kagome flat band at the \emph{bottom} of the upper three-band manifold.
+Reaching the flat band therefore requires populating the two dispersive kagome bands above it, corresponding to a moderate hole doping that is well within the range routinely accessible by electrostatic gating in moir\'e TMD devices.

-However, we emphasize that tunneling between layers A and B actually brings the system closer to an ideal kagome band structure.
-If the tunneling between the B and C layers is turned off (\(t^{BC}_{\eta}(\boldsymbol{r})=0\)), the band structure still resembles kagome bands.
-In contrast, if the tunneling between the A and B layers is turned off (\(t^{AB}_{\eta}(\boldsymbol{r})=0\)), the band gap at the $\boldsymbol{\kappa}$-points becomes much larger, resulting in a more pronounced “breathing” effect (see Supplementary Materials \ref{app:more band} for details).
+However, we emphasize that tunneling between layers A and B actually brings the system closer to the ideal kagome band structure.
+If the tunneling between layers B and C is turned off (\(t^{BC}_{\eta}(\boldsymbol{r})=0\)), the band structure still resembles kagome bands.
+In contrast, if the tunneling between A and B layers is turned off (\(t^{AB}_{\eta}(\boldsymbol{r})=0\)), the band gap at the $\boldsymbol{\kappa}$-points becomes much larger, indicating a much more pronounced “breathing” effect (see Appendix B for details).